1989–90 Quebec Nordiques season: Regular season

 Quebec would have a poor start to the season, going 1-4-1 in their first six games, before winning two in a row to be only a game under .500.
-The Nordiques then lost eight games in a row to quickly fall out of the playoff race, before winning two in a row to improve to 5-12-1.
+The Nordiques then lost eight games in a row to quickly fall out of the playoff race, before winning two in a row to improve to 5–12–1.
 However, any hope of contention ended when they only won a total of four games in December and January.

 As the losses piled up for the Nordiques, they began to make trades.
 Greg Adams and Robert Picard were traded to the Detroit Red Wings for former Nordiques player Tony McKegney, while Jeff Brown was dealt to the St. Louis Blues for Tony Hrkac and Greg Millen.

-By February 2, 1990, the Nordiques were 9-36-6, and their season was all but finished.
+By February 2, 1990, the Nordiques were 9–36–6, and their season was all but finished.
 On that date, the club fired general manager Martin Madden, and replaced him on an interim basis with former general manager Maurice Filion.
 Under Filion, the Nordiques traded away Michel Goulet, Greg Millen and a sixth round draft pick in the 1991 NHL entry draft to the Chicago Blackhawks for Everett Sanipass, Mario Doyon, and Dan Vincelette.
 The trades continued, as team captain Peter Stastny was traded to the New Jersey Devils for Craig Wolanin and future considerations, which turned out to be Randy Velischek.

 None of the roster moves had much effect.
 The Nordiques only won three more games for the remainder of the season to finish with a 12-61-7 record, earning 31 points—easily the worst record in the NHL.
 The next-worst record belonged to the Vancouver Canucks, who finished with more than twice the Nordiques' point total.
 The twelve wins was the fewest by a team since the Winnipeg Jets had nine in 1980–81, while their 31 points was the fewest since the Washington Capitals had 21 in the 1974–75 season.
 It is still the worst season in Nordiques/Avalanche history, and one of the worst for a non-expansion team since 1967.

 Offensively, the Nordiques were led by Joe Sakic, who had 39 goals and 102 points, both team highs.
 Peter Stastny was the only other Nordique to finish with more than 20 goals, as he had 24 goals and 62 points before being traded to the New Jersey Devils.
 Tony McKegney had 16 goals and 27 points in 48 games after being acquired from the Detroit Red Wings, while Guy Lafleur had 12 goals and 34 points in his first season with the Nordiques.

-On defense, Michel Petit put up twelve goals and 36 points in his first season with the club.
+On defence, Michel Petit put up twelve goals and 36 points in his first season with the club.
 Rookie Bryan Fogarty had four goals and 14 points in 45 games, however, he had a -47 rating, the worst on the club.

 In goal, Ron Tugnutt led the Nordiques with five wins, while posting a club best 4.61 GAA in 35 games.